 It’s likewise referred to as Bakerwali goat in some places.
 The housing tract of the breed is the Kaghan valley (Abbottabad, Kohistan, Mansehra, and Swat).

-The Kaghani goat is used for meat production
+The Kaghani goat is used for meat production, and also good for fiber manufacturing.

 Kaghani goat is a medium-sized creature.